-As discussed in the chapters above, Proposition 39's administration involves multiple agencies and institutions across the state.
+As discussed in the chapters above, the administration of Proposition 39 involves multiple agencies and institutions across the state.
 The Citizens Oversight Board is the only body involved in the program that has the opportunity to work across all these agencies.